$\mathcal{L}_1$ Adaptive Augmentation for Geometric Tracking Control of Quadrotors: Experimental results

 \section{Experimental results}

 We demonstrate the proposed $\mathcal{L}_1$ augmentation on a Mambo quadrotor (displayed in Fig.~\ref{fig:mambo with frames}) in experiments.
 We design our controller in Simulink and generate C code for the quadrotor's onboard execution~\cite{MamboSimulink}.
 All the computations including state estimation, baseline and $\mathcal{L}_1 $ control calculation, and data logging run onboard at 200~Hz.
 For the LPF, we use a first-order LPF for the thrust channel and two cascaded first-order LPFs for the moment channel.
 The position of the quadrotor is provided from Vicon cameras at 120~Hz.
+We set $\Omega_d = \dot{\Omega}_d$ = 0 for simplicity in implementation.
 A list of parameters in the experiments is shown in Table~\ref{tb: parameters in experiments}.